Paperity

 Paperity is a multidisciplinary aggregator of open access journals and papers.
 It was launched in October 2014 with 160,000 articles.

-As of December 2020, Paperity includes 7.2 million articles from 15,300 journals, covering all academic disciplines: mathematical sciences, life sciences, medicine, social sciences, humanities, arts.
+As of December 2020, Paperity includes 7.2 million articles from 15,300 journals, covering academic disciplines including mathematical sciences, life sciences, medicine, social sciences, and humanities.
 Paperity provides full-text search, RSS feeds and a mobile application to access the literature.
 All articles are available in full text without fees.

 Paperity shares the aggregated metadata with other academic services such as OCLC.